Lyrenhex/XeIRC/README.md

 XeIRC also has built-in NickServ password support, however there is currently no support for password-protected servers - these are being worked on.

 ## How to use
-Really, there are two ways to use XeIRC, and it depends on how close to the edge you want to live. ;) You can either run the latest source build of XeIRC, install a compiled version, run a precompiled standalone release of XeIRC (which will be further behind in development).
+Really, there are three ways to run XeIRC, and it depends on how close to the edge you want to live. ;) You can either install a compiled version, run a precompiled standalone release of XeIRC, or run the latest source build of XeIRC.
 The following instructions are provided from a Windows standpoint, and I'm going to guess it should work similarly on Linux.
 If it doesn't work, please, please, please post an issue!

 ### Installing a release